Understanding ADAS: Driver Attention Warning & Drowsiness Detection

 Driver Eye Monitoring

-Driver eye monitoring is one of the most popular driver attention warning systems.
-The driver eyesight cameras use infrared light to determine where a driver’s eyes are looking, in addition to how open they are and for how long.
-Some driver eyesight cameras will even monitor pupil size, indicating fatigue or drowsiness while driving to measure driver attention level.
+Driver eye monitoring is one of the most widely used Driver Attention Warning systems today.
+It utilizes cameras equipped with infrared light to track where the driver’s eyes are looking, how open they are, and for how long.
+Some systems even monitor pupil size, which can indicate fatigue or drowsiness, further enhancing the ability to measure driver attention levels.
+By assessing these factors, the system can determine whether a driver is focused on the road ahead.

 Driver Head Movement Monitoring